iOS Privacy Settings Guide

 Nobody wants people spying on their iPhone, since our smart devices carry some of our most sensitive information.
 We’re extremely pleased by Apple putting such a high emphasis on privacy and personal data protection with their clients.
-The new iteration of the operating system, iOS 9, ties in with previous releases and improves upon the existing privacy features.
-Here’s a guide on how to use iOS 9 features to improve your privacy in iOS or on the iPhone.
+Here’s a guide on how to improve your privacy on the iPhone.

 Limiting or disabling the “Location Services” on your iPhone helps to keep the amount of metadata and data on your current GPS position low, while reducing battery drain.